×

 Northern Lights Choir with Director Helen Demong.
 (Provided photo)

-SARANAC LAKE — Northern Lights Choir will perform an evening of diverse and powerful music at St. Bernard’s Church on May 10 at 7:30 p.m.
+SARANAC LAKE — Northern Lights Choir will perform an evening of diverse music at St. Bernard’s Church on May 10 at 7:30 p.m.

-This concert spans genres and geographies, featuring works from spirituals to patriotic anthems, including a soul-stirring arrangement of “I’m Building Me A Home” by Anthony Trecek-King, the powerful “Battle Hymn of the Republic,” and “Cantique de Jean Racine” by Gabriel Faur.
+This concert spans genres and geographies, featuring works from spirituals to patriotic anthems, including an arrangement of “I’m Building Me A Home” by Anthony Trecek-King, the powerful “Battle Hymn of the Republic,” and “Cantique de Jean Racine” by Gabriel Faur.

-The focal point of this much-anticipated performance is a new composition, “The Cry of the Hunger Stones,” created by acclaimed Adirondack composer Glenn McClure.
-His landmark piece is the culmination of McClure’s collaboration with hydrologists and climate scientists, seamlessly weaving their research data into an immersive musical experience.
+The focal point of this performance is a new composition, “The Cry of the Hunger Stones,” created by Adirondack composer Glenn McClure.
+This piece is the culmination of McClure’s collaboration with hydrologists and climate scientists, seamlessly weaving their research data into an immersive musical experience.

 The piece takes listeners on an immersive journey along the currents of an eastern European river, with brilliant orchestrations translating scientific data into a spellbinding musical narrative.